exsquire/logCabin/README.md

 **Purpose:** Parallel array jobs can generate hundreds/thousands of outfiles containing useful profile data.
 Having this data in a matrix format makes summarizing and optimizing job performance easy.

-**Method:** Iteratively grep SLURM profile keywords from outfiles, text process, and combine into matrix.
+**Method:** Iteratively grep SLURM profile keywords from outfile directory, text-process, and combine into matrix.

 **Suggested Use:**
 - cd to relevant project folder